-A study permit is a legitimate permission to study in Canada for either a short course, vocational training, academic degree or professional training that lasts at least 6 months.
-To obtain a study permit you must apply to designated institution and obtain a letter of acceptance.
-After receiving an offer letter, application for study permit along with temporary resident visa, is applied, allowing one to enter Canada for studies and to remain in Canada until the study is complete.
-As per requirements you will have to go through medical check-ups and provide clean criminal records with your application.
+A study permit is legitimate permission to study in Canada for either a short course, vocational training, academic degree or professional training that lasts at least 6 months.
+To obtain a study permit you must apply to a designated institution and obtain a letter of acceptance.
+After receiving an offer letter, application for study permit along with a temporary resident visa is applied, allowing one to enter Canada for studies and to remain in Canada until the study is complete.
+As per requirements, you will have to go through medical check-ups and provide clean criminal records with your application.

 A work permit allows you to work in Canada.
 Nationals of other countries must have a valid job offer from a Canadian employer to be eligible for a work permit and eventually a temporary resident visa.
-You may eligible for either a (a) open work permit or (b) employer specific permit.
-Open work permits are for foreign nationals who may be exempt from the Labor Market Impact Assessment (LMIA).
+You may eligible for either an (a) open work permit or (b) employer-specific permit.
+Open-work permits are for foreign nationals who may be exempt from the Labor Market Impact Assessment (LMIA).
 These can be applied outside Canada or at any port of entry.
-An Employer-specific permit permits you to work under specific conditions such as the name of employer you may work for, duration you are allowed to work for and the location you are allowed to work at.
+An Employer-specific permit permits you to work under specific conditions such as the name of the employer you may work for, the duration you are allowed to work for and the location you are allowed to work at.

 Want to apply for Temporary Resident Visa (TRV) of any type, Team The Visa Canada can help you.
-Our professional team has years of experience in such application and can fullfill all your immigration needs.
+Our professional team has years of experience in such an application and can fulfill all your immigration needs.